yonaskolb/Stylist/README.md

 # Stylist 🎨

-Stylist lets you define UI styles in a hotloadable external yaml or json file
+Stylist lets you define UI styles in a hot reloadable external yaml or json file

 - ✅ **Group styles** in a human readable way
 - ✅ Apply styles through code or **Interface Builder**